SoftFever/OrcaSlicer/README.markdown

       Retraction options:
         --retract-length    Length of retraction in mm when pausing extrusion (default: 1)
-        --retract-speed     Speed for retraction in mm/sec (default: 30) --retract-restart-extra
+        --retract-speed     Speed for retraction in mm/s (default: 30) --retract-restart-extra
                             Additional amount of filament in mm to push after compensating retraction (default: 0)
         --retract-before-travel
-                            Only retract before travel moves of this length (default: 2) --retract-lift      Lift Z by the given distance in mm when retracting (default: 0)
+                            Only retract before travel moves of this length in mm (default: 2) --retract-lift      Lift Z by the given distance in mm when retracting (default: 0)

        Skirt options: